danielurra/linux/README.md

 <img src="/sysadmin/images/filtering-locate-01.png" alt="filtering locate"><br>
 ## Grep<br>
 Grep is a tool used to search for certain expressions in data <br>
-these expressions can be plain text or those known as Regular Expressions <br>
+these expressions can be "Plain Text" or those known as "Regular Expressions" <br>
 And the input for this command could be either an existent file or the output <br>
 coming from another command (redirecting using pipe) <br>
 <br>
-See below an example of using "grep" to find and highlight the word "bin" inside the <br>
+See below an example of using "grep" to find and highlight the word "bin" (plain text) inside the <br>
 file "passwd" that is located inside the directory "/etc":<br>
 <img src="/sysadmin/images/grep-01.png" alt="filtering locate"><br>
 <br>